The Tradition Cypress Bay

 Run what you want as long as it isn't frivolous theory, or an argument that is disrespectful.
 You should be topical, I default to reasonability but I'm willing to evaluate T and theory however you tell me to.
 K's should have specific links not just ones of omission.
 Potential abuse probably won't get my vote on a theory shell.

 I haven't judged policy regularly in about 5-6 years so my knowledge on the current k lit and common off case positions is pretty low.
-Aff's should be topical even if they don't have explicit plan texts if you can tell my why your addressing the topic you're probably ok.
+Aff's should be about the topic even if they don't have explicit plan texts.
+If you can tell my how you're addressing the topic you're probably ok.
 I default to being a policy maker but I'll vote on pretty much everything as long as it's a reasonably topical aff or the neg arguments have explicit links and are logical and understandable.
 I tend to prefer classic case, da, cp strategies but I'm willing to vote for the K if it's well explained.
 Avoid frivolous theory and T arguments like OSPEC please.

 Lina Sosa Paradigm